 Ghee.
 I have made half of the quantity with the cooking oil and Ghee.
 But if you'd keep the quinoa Pongal rich, use ghee alone.

 Asafoetida.
-A unique ingredient that you may find only in the Indian stores available in solid and powder form.
+A unique ingredient that you may find only in Indian stores in solid and powder form.
 Which also works the same way as ginger, a flavoring agent.

 Green chili.
-This modifies the hot Pongal more enjoyable.
+This makes the hot Pongal more enjoyable.
 If you opt, you may deseed them before using it.

 Curry Leaves.
 A unique ingredient exclusively for Southern Indian cuisine.
-You need 8-10 leaves, which leaves a huge impact on the dish.
+You need 8-10 leaves, which greatly impacts the dish.